vicky13215/Full-Adder_with_hybrid_design_IITH_hackathon/README.md

 Propagation delay, improvement in average power and also improvement in power delay product in comparison to conventional CMOS mirror Full-Adder while operating at 0.8 volts.
-As a whole, the performance is better than rest od the addercell.
+As a whole, the performance is better than rest od the Full Adder cell.